autoNumeric/autoNumeric/autoNumeric-2.0/autoNumeric-2.0-BETA change log.md

 ### Change log autoNumeric-2.0-BETA.js:

+### 2016-11-12
++ Fixed tab in key select all and deletion // issue #246
++ Fixed issue with Vue.js 2.0 // issue #247
++ Fixed context menu paste event // issue #251
++ switch from jsLint to jsHint

 ### 2016-09-11
 + Fixed tab in key // thanks movalz issue #212
 + Fixed the cusor position when tabbing in Chrome // thanks Dennis Smith issue #221